Tanja Brieden

 FIRS-JFI 2025 Best Student Paper Award

-Research grant from Bank Austria-Creditanstalt Stiftung (EUR 8,000)
+Bank Austria-Creditanstalt Stiftung (EUR 8,000)

-WU Xperimental Grant (EUR 4,800)
+WU Xperiment Grant (EUR 4,800)

 SSE's Distinguished Educators Honors (twice)